micro-os-plus/micro-test-plus-xpack/README.md

 #### Comparing containers

-It is possible to directly compare containers for equality.
+Containers can be compared for equality.
 The comparison is done by iterating and comparing each member.

 ```c++